vpast/movie-frontend/README.md

+# Movie Catalog

-Movie catalog made with React.js, Node.js and MongoDB.
-See the frontend part [in a separate repository](https://github.com/vpast/movie_catalog_backend.git).
-The catalog allows to browse through over 24,000 movies with the ability to filter them by genre and year.
-The home page shows five random movies at random and can be refreshed to get another five.
-The "Movies" page is the main access to the catalog, with filters and pagination on it.
-The "Archives" page has a slightly different functionality: it allows to select two years and see the movies that were released in the time period between them.
+Movie Catalog is a web application made with React.js, Node.js, and MongoDB.
+It allows users to browse through over 24,000 movies with the ability to filter them by genre and year.
+The homepage shows five random movies, which can be refreshed for another selection.
+The "Movies" page provides filters and pagination, while the "Archives" page allows users to select a time period to see movies released within that range.

+You can find the backend part [in a separate repository](https://github.com/vpast/movie_catalog_backend.git).

+## Features
+- Browse through a catalog of over 24,000 movies
+- Filter movies by genre and year
+- Random movie suggestions on the homepage
+- Pagination and advanced filtering on the "Movies" page
+- Archives view to explore movies by release date range

+## Technologies Used
+- React.js
+- Node.js
+- MongoDB

 # Demo version
 You can check this project on [Vercel](https://movie-catalog-frontend-tau.vercel.app/), but if it turned off for some reason, you can try to launch it localy on your PC, following my instruction below.